ON THIS PAGE

 So remember what you have received and heard; and keep it, and repent (Gk. metanoeo).
 Therefore if you do not wake up, I will come like a thief, and you will not know at what hour I will come to you.
 (Revelation 3:3 NASB)

-Yet, man in his sheer stubbornness has refused to heed in the past, refuses to heed now and, apparently, will continue to do so to the end of days.
+Man's Stubbornness Yet, man in his sheer stubbornness refused to heed yesterday, refuses to heed today and apparently, will continue to do so to the end of days.

 O Lord, do not Your eyes look for truth?
 You have smitten them, But they did not weaken; You have consumed them, But they refused to take correction.
 They have made their faces harder than rock; They have refused to repent (Heb. shûb) .
 Then I said, "They are only the poor, They are foolish; For they do not know the way of the Lord Or the ordinance of their God.
 (Jeremiah 5:3-4 NASB)